MultiQOL Study: an investigation into the quality of life of parents of multiple birth children with and without developmental disabilities

 An evaluation of the reduced impact of IVF on multiple pregnancy in Australia since 2005

-Clinical Assoc Prof Mark Umstad, Dr Lyndon Hale, Prof Elizabeth Sullivan, Dr Alex Wang
+Clin Assoc Prof Mark Umstad, Dr Lyndon Hale, Prof Elizabeth Sullivan, Dr Alex Wang

-reatment with assisted reproductive technologies (ART), in particular in vitro fertilisation, is widely attributed as being the major driving force behind the increased numbers of multiple births.
+Treatment with assisted reproductive technologies (ART), in particular in vitro fertilisation, is widely attributed as being the major driving force behind the increased numbers of multiple births.
 As the success of ART treatment improves, the potential for a multiple pregnancy also increases unless appropriate measures are undertaken to increase the rate of singleton pregnancies whilst restricting the number of multiple conceptions.

 Our analysis of published reports suggests that ART now plays a relatively lesser role in the number of twin pregnancies conceived in Australia.
 However, ART still contributes approximately 20% of all multiple births from less than 4% of all conceptions.
 Comparatively, over the same time period, ART has been responsible for significantly less of the higher order multiple pregnancies in recent years, primarily as a consequence of policies of single embryo transfer.